iamfuzz/data-apps/README.md

 mkdir nerdlets/nr1-data-apps-nerdlet/components/insights-dashboard/dashboards
 ```

-*You will now need to copy all of your JSOn dashboards into the directory you just created above*
+**You will now need to copy all of your JSON dashboards into the directory you just created above**

 Execute the following command which will generate a configuration file for your Data App: